 We do not recommend wearing sandals in the shop - you need to have full foot protection.
 If that chisel you have just sharpened jumps off the bench we'd rather it was stopped by your shoe!

-If your course includes work with the larger woodworking machines we ask that you wear close-fitting clothes; do not wear necklaces or your hair in a ponytail; or wear anything that could get trapped in a spinning blade.
+If your course includes work with the larger woodworking machines we ask that you wear close-fitting clothes; do not wear necklaces or anything that could get trapped in a spinning blade.
 If you have long hair, please tie it back.

 Layering / Outerwear